MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/unreal-release-notes.md

 Refer to [QuickStart: PlayFab Online Subsystem (OSS)](party-unreal-engine-oss-quickstart.md) for download and install instructions.

+## 2.3.4
+- Supported the release of UE5.4.

+Updated the following libraries:
+- Updated the Multiplayer SDK C++ library to version 1.7.2 for both Windows and GDK.
+- Updated the Party SDK C++ library to version 1.9.5 for both Windows and GDK.

+Feature fixes:
+- Fixed the failure to create or join a session when the player name includes emojis or special types of characters.
+- Fixed the failure to update lobby access policy.
+- Fixed a potential crash caused by `GetBytes()` and `GetSize()`.
+- Added missing pass through functions and interfaces for native OSS.
+- [Steam] Fixed the game crash when launching a Steam game without first launching Steam application.
+- [Steam] Replaced `GetAuthSessionTicket()` with `GetAuthTicketForWebApi()` for Steam 1.57 SDK.

+Known issue:
+- When using the PlayFab Online Subsystem in UE5.4 GDK, you may encounter the following runtime error: `Runtime dependency Party.dll is configured to be staged from C:\Program Files (x86)\Microsoft GDK\<version>\Party.dll and \Engine\Plugins\Online\OnlineSubsystemPlayFab\Platforms\GDK\Redist\Party.dll`.
+  To resolve this issue, refer to [QuickStart: PlayFab Online Subsystem (OSS)](party-unreal-engine-oss-quickstart.md#unreal-engine-installed-builds).
+- `NumPrivateConnections` of FOnlineSessionSettings isn't supported because PlayFab service doesn't track private connections.

 ## 2.3.3
 Feature Updates:
 - Added support for dedicated server scenarios.
 For more information on setting up dedicated servers for your game, see the [Dedicated Server Setup Guide](party-unreal-engine-oss-dedicated-servers.md).